 For this recipe, you’ll need an ice cream maker.
 Here’s the one I use and love.
 Additionally, I highly recommend a candy thermometer to ensure the mixture reaches the right temperature.
 While simple to make, it does require some patience and takes a good amount of time to fully cool before adding it to the ice cream maker.

-- Let the mixture cool completely and then pour into a sturdy, freezer-safe pan (like a bread pan).
-Place in freezer for 30 minutes.
+Cool the mixture completely, and pour it into a sturdy, freezer-safe pan like a bread pan.
+Freeze it for 30 minutes.

-- Once it reaches that texture, leave it in the freezer until ready to eat.
-This should take about 4 hours (churned about 6 times).
+Once it’s at the right texture, leave it in the freezer until it’s ready to eat.
+This process takes about 4 hours and around six churns.

-Below are two recipes adapted from the Italian and instructions for both flavors.
-I’ve also included a full video tutorial (for the chocolate version) as well.
+I’ve included two recipes inspired by the Italian version, along with instructions for both flavors.
+You’ll also find a full video tutorial for the chocolate version.
 Enjoy!

 - Grasshopper Ice Cream Pie